Faruk Orman acquitted of all charges.

 Faruk Orman on acquittal with the team.

 - Bachelor of Laws

 Ruth is the Principal criminal defence lawyer in our office and the leader of our team.
-She was named a leading criminal defence lawyer in Melbourne by the Doyle’s Guide in 2020.
+She was named a leading criminal defence lawyer in Melbourne by the Doyle’s Guide in 2020 and 2021.
 Similarly, the firm has been recommended by Doyle’s as a leading Victorian criminal law firm for the last three years.
 In September 2021, she was also named by the Herald Sun as one of Melbourne’s leading criminal lawyers in the article, ‘Melbourne’s high-flying lawyers: powerful figures on Victoria’s legal scene’.
 Ruth has worked in this firm since 2007, before which she worked in Barristers Chambers, the Children’s Court of Victoria, and Monash University Law School.

 Ruth appears and instructs in a diverse range of cases across all jurisdictions in Victoria and New South Wales, including voluminous criminal syndicate matters, complex drug matters (including federal drug importation matters), violent crime, homicide and fraud matters.
 Ruth has particular experience in violent crime and indictable matters, and regularly represents individuals in Victoria and New South Wales charged with murder and associated offences.
 Between 2012 and 2014, she represented Phillip Bracken, who was charged with the murder of his de facto.
 He was the first person in Victoria to be acquitted at trial on the basis of the new family violence self-defence provisions.